helloworld-YY/helloworld-YY.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a first-year doctoral candidate in the College of Computer Science and Technology at <a href ="https://www.zju.edu.cn/english/">Zhejiang University</a>.
+I'm currently a first-year doctoral candidate in the College of Computer Science and Technology, <a href ="https://www.zju.edu.cn/english/">Zhejiang University</a>.
 Before this, I received my M.S. and B.E. degrees from the School of Information Science and Engineering, Wuhan University of Science and Technology, Wuhan, China, in 2020 and 2016, respectively.

 My research topics are gaze estimation, gaze-based HCI, affective computing,  and computer vision.